-Market design must ensure that all forms of energy - supply and demand; centralised or decentralised; large-scale and micro-production - are able to participate in the market.
+Market design must ensure that all forms of energy - supply and demand; centralised or decentralised; large-scale and micro-production - are able to compete on equal terms in the market.
 All actors should be compensated fairly for the benefits they bring to the system and, conversely, bear the costs of the constraints or costs that they generate.

 Any barriers to market entry and participation must be removed, whilst ensuring a level playing field for all energy actors and types of activities, be they on the demand or the supply side.
-Indeed, these binary concepts will become increasingly blurred in an integrated energy system with decentralised and local energy, storage, flexibility and active consumers.
+Indeed, these binary concepts will become increasingly blurred in an integrated energy system with decentralised and local energy, storage, flexibility, aggregators, industrial users, prosumers and active consumers.